OsirisTerje/osiristerje.github.io/content/posts/2009-03-04-code-coverage-checkin-policy.md

 categories:
   - Uncategorized
 ---

-<p>Jakob got out a cool checkin policy after a question on the microsoft forums about this.
+Jakob got out a cool checkin policy after a question on the microsoft forums about this.
 The policy ensures that you have run a code coverage, and that the coverage percentage is above a certain set limit.
-See Jakob's blog for a description <a title="http://geekswithblogs.net/jakob/archive/2009/02/23/writing-a-code-coverage-checkin-policy.aspx" href="http://geekswithblogs.net/jakob/archive/2009/02/23/writing-a-code-coverage-checkin-policy.aspx">http://geekswithblogs.net/jakob/archive/2009/02/23/writing-a-code-coverage-checkin-policy.aspx</a></p>  <p>The code is available on codeplex, see here <a title="http://www.codeplex.com/TFSCCCheckinPolicy" href="http://www.codeplex.com/TFSCCCheckinPolicy">http://www.codeplex.com/TFSCCCheckinPolicy</a>.</p>
+See Jakob's blog for a description: [Writing a code coverage checkin policy](http://geekswithblogs.net/jakob/archive/2009/02/23/writing-a-code-coverage-checkin-policy.aspx)

+The code is available on codeplex, see here: [TFSCCCheckinPolicy](http://www.codeplex.com/TFSCCCheckinPolicy)